mouseandthebillionaire/purrrfectPizza/Process/README.md

 <sub>

 ##### 1 Question: if Yahtzee is so named because it was invented on a boat, then why isn't it Yachtzee?
 They've taken the C out of a game intended for a yacht (all puns intended)
-##### 2 Oddly enough, Dinosaur Island: Rawr 'N Write appears ot have a [digital companion app](https://apps.apple.com/us/app/rawr-n-write/id1587414158) to help in the tedious chore of score-keeping, so maybe the argument is moot
+##### 2 Oddly enough, Dinosaur Island: Rawr 'N Write appears to have a [digital companion app](https://apps.apple.com/us/app/rawr-n-write/id1587414158) to help in the tedious chore of score-keeping, so maybe the argument is moot
 ##### 3 Calm down
 ##### 4 I mean, c'mon